 - The internet swallowed everything.
 By the mid 2000s, a significant portion of software development was already focused on web applications, as more business sought to enable better worker productivity by delivering business applications via the cloud rather than on traditional server environments.
 This offset some of the need for traditional IT solutions for everyday problems.

 It wasn’t that the idea was wrong.
-It’s that the timing was off.
-Isn’t that always the way?
+It’s that the timing was off, and the technology wasn't ready.
+But now it is.

 Enter the modern era.
 Forrester Research expects the market for low-code and no-code development platforms to grow from $3.8 billion in 2017 to $21.2 billion in 2022.* Forrester characterizes low-code platforms as those “products and/or cloud services for application development that employ visual, declarative techniques instead of programming."